 Underfloor heating is becoming an increasingly popular option.
 Not only is it energy-efficient, but it also offers a comfortable heat source – and as a result, it’s often used in new homes, particularly in the self-build and commercial development sector.

-Can a carpet and underlay be used with underfloor heating?
+Can carpet underlay be used with underfloor heating?

-Research conducted by BSRIA (Building Services Research and Information Association) which is a test and research organisation providing specialist services in the construction and building industry in conjunction with the UHMA (Underfloor Heating Manufacturers Association) and the Carpet Manufacturers Association has proved that carpet can be used with underfloor heating with no impairment in performance of the system.
+Research conducted by BSRIA (Building Services Research and Information Association), a test and research organisation that provides specialist services in the construction and building industry, in conjunction with the UHMA (Underfloor Heating Manufacturers Association) and the Carpet Manufacturers Association, has shown that carpet can be used with underfloor heating – and has no impairment on the performance of the system.

 This system was used to test the thermal conductivity of 19 combinations of carpet and underlay at flow temperatures of 40, 50 and 60ºC.
 Air temperature in the test enclosure was controlled to maintain 20ºC at the central inner room reference point 0.75m above the floor.

 The nature of their construction may determine their ‘real life’ resistance over a heated floor.
-Some carpets and underlay have air layers and cells within their structure and this may increase the thermal resistance, because air is a poor conductor.
+Some carpets and underlay have air layers and cells in their structure and this may increase the thermal resistance because air is a poor conductor.
 Radiant heat can pass easily through these air spaces and this could explain the difference between the ‘real life’ and published thermal resistance results.

-We sell a range of Underfloor Heating underlays specifically designed for use with underfloor heating for carpets and "hard flooring" such as laminates and wood products.
+Here at Carpet Underlay Shop, we stock a range of underlays that are specifically designed for use with underfloor heating – both with carpets and hard floorings such as laminates and wood.